Metamorphic Testing and Debugging of Tax Preparation Software: Conclusion

 \section{Conclusion}

 Tax preparation software are increasingly indispensable in navigating the complex tax structure.
 Since the legal responsibilities of bugs in such software rest on the end-users, most of whom cannot afford expensive accountants or commercial software, developing debugging aids for such systems is our social responsibility.
+We presented a data-driven debugging framework for metamorphic specifications expressed in a first-order logic.
+We hope that our experience in capturing the tax-preparation software requirements can convince the reader that the metamorphic specifications are both intuitive and unambiguous in expressing the comparative nature of legal requirements.
+The experimental results demonstrated that search-based software engineering approaches are useful in uncovering and explaining bugs in a popular open-source tax preparation software.

-This paper presented a data-driven debugging framework for metamorphic specifications expressed in a first-order logic.
-We hope that our experience in capturing the tax-preparation software requirements convinced the reader that the first-order logic based metamorphic specifications are both intuitive and unambiguous in expressing the comparative nature of legal requirements.
-The experimental results also demonstrated that search-based software engineering approaches are useful in uncovering and explaining bugs in a popular open-source tax preparation software.
-We believe that the proposed approach provides a blueprint for formal testing and debugging for other legal-critical software systems.
+\textbf{Acknowledgement.} We would like to thank Nina Olson (J.D), the Executive Director of the Center for Taxpayer Rights, to discuss this paper with us and provide useful suggestions to improve the paper.
+The authors would like to also thank anonymous ICSE-SEIS reviewers for their time and valuable feedback.
+Finally, Tizpaz-Niari acknowledges the start-up supports from the UTEP College of Engineering in carrying out this research.